BioBoost/course-object-oriented-programming-with-cpp/all_about_objects/its_all_about_objects.md

 ![Upcasting makes you lose the extension](img/upcasting.png)

 If you're not upcasting in this case, it won't bother you, but often you'll get into a situation in which you need to rediscover the exact type of the object so you can access the extended methods of that type.
-The following section shows how this is done.

 Consider the example of a house that wired with controls for a cooling system; that is, it has an interface to control cooling.